kaisersource/LOGistICS/README.md

 ctrl+p, then ctrl+q

 [TODO]
-- [x] Proper implementation of pyshark module, enhanced with its latest features
+- [x] Deploy proper implementation of pyshark module, enhanced with its latest features
 - [x] Step 1: Supervisord integration for proper process management inside a container.
 Step 2: splitting logistics in microservices, one for each exposed svc.
 - [x] Ehnancement: deploy LOGistICS by using Compose or Acorn
 - [x] Migrate snap7 to pysnap7
-- [x] container hardening
+- [x] Container Hardening
 - [x] Move GUI to website
 - [x] Migrate template params from csv to ARM/SQL database compliant.
 - [x] Continuous improvement of Python-based Analysis based on ZAT.
+- [x] Save internal states of PLC inside a Cache-based DB (eg. Redis).
+- [x] Dynamic Time Warping on collected logs in order to check the correlation between events based on time.

 ### v0.1.1
 - [x] Merging honeypot setup with a shell script